slebok/slebok/stories/prolog-fj-tapl/main.md

 They make use of the auxiliary definitions provided by Fig. 19-2 (see above).

 My observations:
+0. The interpretation of metavariables as logic variables is mandatory.
 1. Types are noting but symbols (class names).
 2. The typing environment is lean: it is set up by the rule method type checking (`M OK in C`) and comprised of the formals of a method, plus the variable *this*.
 The environment for field and method type lookup is implicit (declarations are read from the program, which is also implicit; see above).

+Note that the so-called stupid cast is elsewhere also known as a cross cast.
+It makes perfect sense in Java with interfaces (where expressions may be type cast from one interface to a sibling interface).

 ### Translation of the Typing Rules to Prolog